Tecvity/tecvity-nextjs/README.md

 ```

 ### 5. Add Service Description
-The `text` (required) is used as a breif description in the preview card of the service.
+The `text` (required) is used as a brief description in the preview card of the service.
 Add your own description for the service, as shown below:
 ```javascript
 text: "Short description of the service.",
 ```